Aliases for MCM7 Gene

 GeneCards Summary for MCM7 Gene

 MCM7 (Minichromosome Maintenance Complex Component 7) is a Protein Coding gene.
 Diseases associated with MCM7 include Follicular Adenoma and Retinoblastoma.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and E2F mediated regulation of DNA replication.
+Among its related pathways are Cell Cycle, Mitotic and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include ATPase activity and ATP-dependent DNA helicase activity.
 An important paralog of this gene is MCM4.

 UniProtKB/Swiss-Prot Summary for MCM7 Gene